 Integrations & Licensing

 Most business or enterprise licensing plans include basic Power Apps functionality, assuming you are staying within the bounds of what’s available in Microsoft 365.
 Apps built on SharePoint lists or libraries are good candidates for Power Apps.
-Apps built within the context of Microsoft Teams can even take advantage of Dataverse if they don’t exceed the maximum number of rows included.
+Apps built within the context of Microsoft Teams can even take advantage of Dataverse (formerly the Common Data Service) if they don’t exceed the maximum number of rows included.

 If it’s it a straight-forward app with just a handful of users, additional Power Apps licenses might make the most sense.
 The cost of development will be low, and the cost of supporting the app monthly will also be relatively low.